 All Purpose Flour

-A pre-ferment can be a sourdough starter or a yeasted starter.
+A pre-ferment can be sourdough based (levain) or made with fresh yeast..
 It’s a dough that can be stiff, liquid or anywhere in between.
-We use 4 different types of pre-ferments: a stiff sourdough made with the 75% extraction sifted flour, a whole rye sourdough, a liquid Poolish and a stiff, yeasted Italian style starter called a Biga.
-All of our breads contain at least one, if not two preferments.
+We use 6 different types of pre-ferments: a stiff levain, a whole rye levain, a liquid levain for our croissants, whole wheat levain, a liquid Poolish and a stiff, yeasted Italian style starter called a Biga.
+All of our breads contain at least one, if not two pre-ferments.
 The main job of a pre-ferment is to jump start the long fermentation process.
-It gives a tremendous amount of flavor, texture, strength, shelf life and character to our breads.
-They behave similarly in all breads, except that the sourdough brings additional acidity to the final loaf because the starter is perpetuated over time.
+It gives a tremendous amount of flavor and texture, extends shelf life and adds depth and character to our breads and viennoiserie.

-Our sourdough starters began life on the front shelf of our old Llopis brick oven at our Hope Street store several months before opening the bakery in 2002!
+Our sourdough starters began life on the front shelf of our old Llopis brick oven at our Hope Street store several months before opening the bakery in 2001!
 Keeping a sourdough starter young and healthy, through a series of “builds” or “refreshments,” creates complexity and strength without an overbearing tang in the finished loaf.
-We work hard to create sourdough bread that is complex in flavor, with a mild tang, but not too much.
-There’s nothing magical about sourdough.
-If it is kept young and healthy it will produce great tasting bread with mild acidity and give good volume in a finished loaf of bread.
 This creates a balanced level of bacteria for flavor and natural yeast for fermentation.
-In contrast, if kept old and not maintained well, it produces very acidic bread, with poor volume.
-Most very sour bread actually has quite a bit of yeast in it, since the sourdough itself is too over-fermented and unhealthy to raise the final dough.
-In this case, the balance has gone straight to bacteria, with no leavening power left.
-We’re going for the exact opposite.

-In contrast to the sourdough, which has been kept healthy and active for years, a yeasted preferment is created daily by mixing a very small amount of yeast into water and flour.
-Our Biga and Poolish are allowed to ferment for up to 20 hours before being used in our yeasted breads and laminated pastry.
-By using a yeasted pre-ferment, we are able to cut back the total amount of yeast dramatically, creating a more natural, long fermentation, while creating none of the acidity found in sourdough bread.
+In contrast to the sourdough, which has been kept healthy and active for years, a yeasted pre-ferment is created daily by mixing a very small amount of fresh yeast into water and flour.
+Our Biga and Poolish are allowed to ferment for up to 20 hours before being used in our yeasted breads (Durum and Baguettes).
+By using a yeasted pre-ferment, we are able to cut back the total amount of yeast dramatically, creating a more natural, long fermentation, which adds depth of flavor without the acidity found in sourdough bread.

-Many customers have commented over the years that our bread is not very sour, but has a tremendous amount of flavor.
-They are always surprised that sourdough bread is not necessarily sour.
-This is a quality we strive for by keeping our sourdough starters young and healthy.
-They are always ready to raise the bread and contribute flavor and texture.
+Many customers have commented over the years that our sourdough based bread is not actually sour, but has a tremendous amount of flavor.
+This is not by accident!
 In fact, many French bakers consider excessively sour bread a defect.
-We prefer to pull as much flavor out of the wheat, while giving a slight tang that compliments the bread and the other food at the table, rather than overwhelm the palate with sharp sourness.
+We keep our sourdough starters young and healthy so they are ready to raise the bread and contribute flavor and texture.
+We prefer to pull maximum flavor out of the wheat and provide a slight tang that compliments the bread and the other food at the table, rather than overwhelm the palate with sharp sourness.